 Joseph P. Campbell

-Dr. Campbell earned BS, MS, and PhD degrees in electrical engineering from Rensselaer Polytechnic Institute, Johns Hopkins University, and Oklahoma State University, respectively.
-He received Oklahoma State University's Graduate Research Award for best dissertation across all the colleges, "Features and Measures for Speaker Recognition.
+Campbell earned BS, MS, and PhD degrees in electrical engineering from Rensselaer Polytechnic Institute, JHU, and Oklahoma State University (OSU), respectively.
+For his dissertation, "Features and Measures for Speaker Recognition," he received OSU's Graduate Research Award, recognizing it as the best dissertation across all of OSU's colleges.